Shishirise/ML-with-Python/Project 1/Results/Results.md

 Warning: unknown JFIF revision number 0.00

 These are non-critical warnings.
-They just mean some images have extra or unusual bytes but are still readable thanks to ImageFile.LOAD_TRUNCATED_IMAGES = True.
+They just mean some images have extra or unusual bytes but are still readable thanks to ImageFile.
+LOAD_TRUNCATED_IMAGES = True.
-No need to worry — your training continues normally.
+Training continues normally.

 # Training Progress